 Performance in initiating and delivering clinical research - national targets for research

 The Government wishes to see a dramatic and sustained improvement in the performance of providers of NHS services in initiating and delivering clinical research with the aim to increase the number of patients who have the opportunity to participate in research.
 Here you will find our most recent quarterly reports to the Department of Health under the ‘Performance in initiating and delivering clinical research initiative’.

-The Trust’s clinical trial performance is measured against 2 national benchmarks to improve the initiation and delivery of all clinical trials approved by the Trust.
+The Trust’s clinical trial performance is measured against two national benchmarks to improve the initiation and delivery of all clinical trials approved by the Trust.

-- Initiation – it should take no more than 70 days from receipt of valid research application to the recruitment of the 1st patient to the trial
+- Initiation – it should take no more than 70 days from receipt of valid research application to the recruitment of the first patient to the trial.

-The latest performance information for the Trust is available below:
+The latest performance information for the Trust is available on the NIHR website.